 Return Car in Belfast

 Because we only had 2 days in Northern Ireland, we decided to skip Belfast and head north to see some of the sights Northern Ireland is famous for.
-These are our recommendations on the best things to see and do along the Causeway Coastal route.
+These are our recommendations on the best things to see and do along the Causeway Coastal route and beyond.

 The Dark Hedges